stevenrouk/evolution-of-machine-learning/README.md

 ## Topic Modeling

 The heart of the analysis involving using the natural language processing (NLP) technique of topic modeling to discover latent topics in the corpus of research paper descriptions.
 (Note: I didn't include the paper titles in my model, although I did display them as part of the analysis of my topics.)
-By using topic modeling to understand the research papers, I was essentially trying to discover cohesive sub-fields of machine learning.
+By using topic modeling to understand the research papers, I was essentially trying to discover cohesive subfields of machine learning.
 I used the technique of non-negative matrix factorization (NMF) to accomplish this.

 ### Text Featurization and Model Hyperparameters